Planning your first time visit to Thailand can be a daunting task. Believe me, I know!

 #3 Visit Elephant Nature Park

-Our day at Elephant Nature Park was one of the highlights of our trip to Thailand and I can’t recommend it enough!
+Our day at Elephant Nature Park was one of the highlights of our Thailand two week itinerary, and I can’t recommend it enough!

-Elephant Nature Park is a sanctuary for rescued elephants, located 60 km from Chiang Mai.
-Here we got to learn about these beautiful giants and interact with them in an ethical way.
+Elephant Nature Park is a sanctuary for rescued elephants, located 60 km from Chiang Mai, where we got to learn about these beautiful giants and interact with them in an ethical way.

 Most of the elephants at the park suffer from severe injuries due to years of abuse at the hands of humans in circus, trekking, shows, etc.